 Racial Disparities in Emergency Department Return After Orthopaedic Surgery (2023-2024)

 Unplanned returns to the emergency department (ED) and readmission rates following orthopaedic surgery are important markers for quality of care.
-A recent quality improvement project at Duke Health revealed that Black patients were more likely to present to the ED after orthopaedic surgery without a difference in readmission rates compared to white patients.
+A quality improvement project at Duke Health revealed that Black patients were more likely to present to the ED after orthopaedic surgery without a difference in readmission rates compared to white patients.

 Timing